What is Fire Seperation Versus a Fire Wall?

 Gypsum is approximately 21% water by weight, which makes in an effective fire resistive barrier, despite the fact that it is covered in a flammable paper face.
 When gypsum drywall is exposed to fire, the water in the material is released as steam, retarding heat transmission and slowing the spread of a fire.

 Fire rated drywall comes in two types: Type X and Type C. They must be third-party certified to insure the fire performance requirements meet minimum standards.
-Fire rated sheetrock is installed with the goal of creating a 1 hour fire wall – a typical engineered requirement for specific locations in many building codes.
+Fire rated sheetrock is installed with the goal of creating a fire separation – a typical requirement design for specific locations in many building codes.

-Type X fire rated gypsum drywall is 5/8 -inch thick and installed on each side of wood framed wall to create the 1 hour fire wall.
+Type X fire rated gypsum drywall is 5/8 -inch thick and installed on each side of a wood framed wall to create the fire separation.

 Type C fire rated drywall has more glass fiber reinforcement and other ingredients compared to type “X,” which make it superior to Type X. Type C gypsum board is available in 1/2-inch and 5/8-inch thicknesses.